 And that’s just it.
 If I as an extraordinarily sympathetic white person who can offer hundreds of examples of the ways that racism has affected my husband – who is just one man! – hear the phrase “white privilege” and get my hackles raised, then clearly there’s a problem.
 And frankly, I really don’t think that the problem is with me.
 The problem is with the language involved.

-When the phrase “white privilege” is spoken, most minorities hear, “a pattern of treating white people better than non-white people.”
+When the phrase “white privilege” is spoken, most minorities hear, “a pattern of treating white people better than non-white people combined with the ability to remain blind to this pattern happening in their own lives.”
 However, I and, based on every conversation I’ve ever witnessed, most white people hear, “white people have it too easy.
 They have no problems.
 The world gets handed to them on a silver platter.”
 And the conversation stops right there.
 A lot of times the response by white people is to tell their own stories of being poor, overcoming enormous obstacles, being mistreated etc. Privilege belongs to the rich, the powerful, celebrities, politicians, royalty.
 Not white share croppers or immigrants or a white kids with an alcoholic father.

 At which point, people of color say, “but you don’t have to deal with racism!
 You don’t have to deal with people following you through stores or refusing to hire you or housing discrimination.
 The cops don’t pull you over for ‘driving while white’!
 You don’t get stopped and frisked walking down the street in New York city!
 Don’t you see how privileged you are?”